 “Titanic cost Berlin an estimated 4 million Reichsmarks (roughly equal to $180 million today) making it one of the most expensive films of the 20th Century.”

-FOR MORE THAN a century, the RMS Titanic has been the subject of almost interminable fascination.
-In fact, over the years the story of how the supposedly “unsinkable” ocean liner foundered in the North Atlantic on its maiden voyage has been the focus of no fewer than a dozen feature films.
+FOR MORE THAN a century, the RMS Titanic has been the subject of interminable fascination.
+Over the years, the story of how the supposedly “unsinkable” ocean liner foundered in the North Atlantic on its maiden voyage has been the focus of no fewer than a dozen feature films.
 But perhaps the unlikeliest of cinematic portrayals of history’s most notorious maritime disaster came out of Nazi Germany at the height of World War Two.
+The 1943 film was the brainchild of Hitler’s own propaganda minister, Joseph Goebbels.

 Of course Goebbels’ Titanic featured all the classic elements of the story: the ship putting to sea without enough lifeboats; the skipper, Edward J. Smith, ordering engines to full speed despite the warnings of icebergs; the officers and crew ushering the wealthiest passengers to safety leaving hundreds of steerage-class ticket-holders to perish.
 It’s all in there.
+But the chief Nazi spin-doctor also saw the disaster as fertile ground upon which to fashion a narrative of British greed, hubris and folly.

 The villains in the Third Reich’s rendition include everyone from crooked White Star Liner execs and incompetent officers who put thousands in peril by their desire to break speed records to haughty English first-class passengers who cravenly stampede for the lifeboats at the first sign of trouble.